01 Apr Stationery Design Harrogate

 No matter how advanced or digital a business is, no one can deny the importance of stationery.
 There is something very stoic and perceptive in the human mind about paper and ink.
-Doing things in black and white has always been how things have been operated in annuls of history and even in the modern days of emails and networking, a business requires its own stationery to make its mark on the industry.
+Doing things in black and white has always been how things have been operated in annuls of history.
+Even in the modern days of emails and networking, a business requires its own stationery to make its mark on the industry.

-Whenever you require print, you just head down to your nearest printers, choose from a selected range of templates, colours and fonts and have them printed.
-The result is that your brand and cards look exactly the same as 20 other businesses with no relevance whatsoever to your business or your work.
+Whenever you require print, you just head down to your nearest printers.
+You choose from a selected range of templates, colours and fonts and have them printed.
+The result is that your brand and cards look exactly the same as 20 other businesses.
+They then have no relevance whatsoever to your business or your work.

 Here are the five points that you must focus on while considering your design;

 Remember that your stationery is your impression and you don’t want to make a cheap impression, right?
 Invest in the paper that you are using in your stationery.
 Spend a few extra pounds to buy good quality paper and card for printing your stationery design on.
 Good quality paper indicates a good standard of the sender.

 2. White Space

 There is a concept of negative space in presentation.
 The term is not as negative as many might think, it actually means the space that has not been used.
 We usually call it the blank space or the white space.
 You might be tempted to fill your entire card with a colour but white space looks very modern and chic.
 Make sure that you choose a design which has a white space.
 White space also allows the fonts to stand out and get attention.